-- · Constitutional Protections: - Article 14 (Equality), Article 19 (Freedom), and Article 21 (Right to Life and Personal Liberty) guarantee rights even to prisoners. - The state is bound to ensure humane treatment, as reiterated by the judiciary in multiple cases. - · International Commitments: - Nelson Mandela Rules (2015): Call for reasonable accommodations and humane treatment of prisoners. - UN Convention on the Rights of Persons with Disabilities: Prohibits torture and mandates accessibility for persons with disabilities. - Domestic Legislation - Rights of Persons with Disabilities Act, 2016: Requires protection from abuse, violence, and neglect for persons with disabilities. - o Model Prison Manual (2016): Mandates dignified living conditions in prisons. - Accessibility Guidelines (2024): Detail infrastructure changes required to make prisons accessible to persons with disabilities.
+- · Constitutional Protections: - Article 14 (Equality), Article 19 (Freedom), and Article 21 (Right to Life and Personal Liberty) guarantee rights even to prisoners. - The state is bound to ensure humane treatment, as reiterated by the judiciary in multiple cases. - · International Commitments: - Nelson Mandela Rules (2015): Call for reasonable accommodations and humane treatment of prisoners. - UN Convention on the Rights of Persons with Disabilities: Prohibits torture and mandates accessibility for persons with disabilities. - Domestic Legislation: - Rights of Persons with Disabilities Act, 2016: Requires protection from abuse, violence, and neglect for persons with disabilities. - Model Prison Manual (2016): Mandates dignified living conditions in prisons.